| | | | | | | | | |

 Technically, no — gyoza and potstickers aren’t the same.

 Gyoza are Japanese dumplings that originated from Chinese jiaozi.
-They have a beautiful curved shape with pleats on the top and feature a simple filling made from minced meat or vegetables with a strong garlic flavor and a delicate, thin wrapper.
+They have a beautifully curved shape with pleats on the top and feature a simple filling made from minced meat or vegetables with a strong garlic flavour and a delicate, thin wrapper.
 You can cook gyoza in many ways (boiled, steamed, or fried), but the most popular method is yaki-gyoza, where the vegetable dumplings are pan-fried and then steamed.

 Potstickers, on the other hand, are Chinese dumplings with a straighter shape, more rustic wrappers, and a filling seasoned with cooking wine.
 As you may have guessed by the name, we also cook potstickers by frying them prior to steaming.